tomvidm/Pelmeni2D/docs/architecture.md

 A blueprint is a data structure containing the ids/aliases to resources used by the object it describes.

 ## SpritePack
 A SpritePack contains a mapping of aliases and frame sequences, to be used for accessing animations.
+Several sprites can share the same SpritePack if they use the same texture and pool of frame sequences.
+This